 Task 26 – Work Plan

 The Task 26 work formally began in January 2009.
-In October of 2012, an extension of the work begin and is expected to continue for three years until the end of September 2015.
+In October of 2015, an extension of the work began and is expected to continue for three years until the end of September 2018.

 Providing transparency in the cost elements of wind projects among all participating countries will result in better understanding of the cost drivers of wind technology and the reasons for differences among participating countries.
 In the initial task, the Participants used a common model to estimate the Levelized Cost of Energy for typical land-based wind projects in their respective countries.
-In this extension, the spreadsheet models will be updated with more recent data and documentation; new participants will create comparable spreadsheet models representing typical land-based wind projects over the period from 2007 to present based on available data.
-The spreadsheets and associated documentation will be made available on the publicly accessible IEA Wind Task 26 website.
-A brief report summarizing the primary differences in LCOE among participating countries will be published.
+In the second phase, a common template for representing the population of land-based wind technology, cost, and performance trends was developed.
+A report describing these trends and estimating the cost of energy over the period from 2008 to 2012 was produced.
+In this 2015 extension, participants will continue to build on past efforts.

 Estimates of future cost and performance for wind technology are important for analyses of the potential for wind energy to meet national targets for carbon emission reductions or renewable electricity generation.
 Learning curves are one method for assessing the effect of technology development, manufacturing efficiency improvement, and economy of scale.
 Component level cost and scaling relationships can also be used to estimate future technology development pathways.
 Engineering models can isolate theoretical improvements associated with individual technical changes, e.g., larger rotors.
 These models can also project theoretical cost and energy production from future technology advances.
+Expert elicitation provides a quantifiable means for assessing a range of expert perspectives on future cost of energy.
 All projections of future wind energy costs can be informed by analysis of historical trends that capture both technology and market-related influences.